-- All new development and redevelopment shall provide street trees. - All trees should be planted between November and February. - Street trees shall be located in the furnishing zone next to the street (within 2 to 3 feet of the curb).
+- All new development and redevelopment shall provide street trees. - Street trees shall be located in the furnishing zone next to the street (within 2 to 3 feet of the curb).

-- On sidewalks greater than 18 feet, a double row of trees is allowed. - Street trees shall be deciduous in order to provide shade in the summer and light in the winter. - Irrigation shall be provided. - Tree limbs shall be pruned to a clearance height of seven (7) feet. - Trees shall be selected to fit the size and scale of the setting. - Trees shall be a minimum of three (3) inch caliper. - Planting distance shall be a maximum of 25 feet.
+- On sidewalks greater than 18 feet, a double row of trees is allowed. - Street trees shall be deciduous to provide shade in the summer and light in the winter. - Irrigation shall be provided. - Tree limbs shall be pruned to a clearance height of seven (7) feet. - Trees shall be selected to fit the size and scale of the setting. - Trees shall be a minimum of three (3) inch caliper. - Planting distance shall be a maximum of 25 feet.